AnneEnglish/Portfolio-1/README.md

 1. Log into [Github](https://github.com/)
 2. Locate and click on the GitHub Repository for the project you want to fork.
-3. Just below the 'settings' for the respository you will see 'fork'.
+3. Just below the 'settings' for the repository you will see 'fork'.
 Click on it and you should now have a copy of the original repository on your GitHub account.

 #### Making a Local Clone